Coherently Enhanced Axion-Photon Conversion via Seeded Photons for Short-Pulse Axion Detection: Statistical Case Study

-However, strict shot-to-shot reproducibility of the seed is not essential: what matters is that we know the photon number in each shot with sufficient certainty.
-If the initial photon number of the seed can be measured precisely, then the variation between different shots can be corrected for in the analysis.
-This may be done by using correlated photon sources, such as pair production processes (e.g. $e^+e^-$ annihilation photons, or cascade transitions in atoms), where one photon of the pair can be used to monitor the seed photon count, and the other one is injected as the actual seed.
-In such a scheme, the effective $\sigma_s$ can be strongly reduced, because the per-shot photon number is tagged by the reference measurement.
+It is also important to note that strict shot-to-shot reproducibility of the seed is not essential: what matters is that we know the photon number in each shot with sufficient certainty.
+Given that the initial photon number of the seed field can be measured with high precision, then the variation between different shots can be corrected for in the data analysis.
+This may be done by using correlated photon sources, such as pair production processes (e.g. laser induced double photon emission process), where one photon of the pair can be used to monitor the seed photon count, and the other one is injected as the actual seed.
+In such a scheme, the seed photon fluctuations can be strongly reduced, because the per-shot photon number is tagged by the reference measurement.